-Convert a foundation degree qualification (or equivalent) to a full BSc (Hons) degree in audiology.
-Our accredited course is perfect for audiologists and hearing aid dispensers in the NHS, private or independent sectors.
+Convert your foundation degree to a full BSc (Hons).
+Our accredited course is perfect for audiologists and hearing aid dispensers.
+Study by distance learning while you work.

-Learn the skills you need to qualify as a hearing aid audiologist while continuing to work.
+Learn the skills you need to qualify as a hearing aid audiologist while continuing to work, with this part-time Hearing Aid Audiology degree course at ARU.
 Understand how to run a safe and successful practice and make a difference to people’s lives.
 On graduation you can apply to the Health & Care Professions Council for registration as a hearing aid dispenser.

 The course is delivered over two semesters and takes nine months to complete.
 It is delivered by specialist tutors under the guidance of the Department of Vision and Hearing Sciences through our Virtual learning environment.